Tools In

 Web Developers

-Extract color palettes from design mockups and reference images to build CSS themes, variables, and design tokens.
+Extract color palettes from design mockups and reference images to build consistent themes and color variables for your site.

 UI/UX Designers

-Analyze color composition of inspiration images and competitor designs to inform your own color palette decisions.
+Analyze the color composition of inspiration images and competitor designs to inform your own palette decisions.

 Graphic Designers